nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_ARRAY_METHODS_NEW.md

 ![list of agents](./images/dotard-simbleton-agent-list.png)

-## find
+## find() Method

-> You have been spending the morning backing up the hard drives that contain all the customer information to a cloud service.
-The unlocked desk drawer didn't seem an adequate corporate backup plan to you.
->
-> As you watch your uploading progress bars, you notice with mild interest as Doris has been pacing her office for the last 45 minutes, clearly talking to someone on speaker phone.
-She doesn't appear to be angry, or even particularly agitated, just a bit nervous.
->
-> You eventually need to use the restroom, and after a few minutes, you are returning to your desk and notice Doris waiting for you.
-She is sitting on the edge of your desk, staring out of one the windows that faces the faded parking lot at the side of the building.
-She looks distracted.
->
-> As you grab your chair and slide it towards you so that you can go back to watching progress bars, she turns and smiles perfunctorily at you.
-As you sink into your chair, she stands up quickly and says, "I just got off the phone with our accountants.
-We needed to look at each of our customers and review their orders for this past year.
-It took forever because I kept needing to scroll through our massive list of customers until I found the one they needed."
+ Now, we would like to look at each of our customers and review their orders for this past year.

-As you consider this request, you realize that you'll need to provide Doris an input text field so that she can type in the name of a company.
+As you consider this request, you realize that we'll need an input text field so we can type in the name of a company.
 You will then need to take that search string, iterate the companies, and as soon as you find a match, display all the properties.

 The `find()` method on arrays is perfect this.